bustle/redis_assist/README.md

     person = Person.find(1)
     person.delete       # => true

-"Soft delete" is built into RedisAssist.
-Simply add a deleted\_at property to your model.
+A soft delete feature is built into RedisAssist.
+Simply add a deleted\_at attribute to your model.

     attr_persist :deleted_at, as: :time